-The only member of this family is the Magellanic plover Pluvianellus socialis).
-It is only found in southernmost South America.
+The only member of this family is the Magellanic Plover (Pluvianellus socialis).
+It is found in the southernmost parts of South America, especially in Argentina and Chile.

-The Magellanic plover is a wading bird.
-It is a soft dove-gray on its uppersides and white on its belly.
-It has a black bill, pink legs, and red eyes.
+The Magellanic Plover is a shorebird that lives near lakes, lagoons*, estuaries, and coastal areas.
+It has soft dove-gray upperparts, a white belly, a black bill, pink legs, and striking red eyes.

 Status and range is taken from IUCN Redlist